stella-emu/stella/stella/README-GP2X.txt

 ------------------------------
 Known GP2X Performance Issues:
 ------------------------------
-Pitfall2 runs slow due to extra hardware emulation.
-(Steve foresees this being fixed in the future.)
+Pitfall 2 runs slow due to extra hardware emulation.
+Steve foresees this being fixed in the future.

+The GP2X port of Stella, due to the current state of GP2X kernel/driver development, cannot play PAL ROMs as the GP2X cannot handle video modes greater than 320x240.
+When this changes, we'll follow suit.

 ---------------------
 Installation to GP2X:
 ---------------------
-Place files stella and stella.gpe into a chosen directory.
-Upon first run, Stella will ask for your ROM directory and snapshot directory.
-Remember that the path to the sd card is '/mnt/sd'.
+Place files 'stella' and 'stella.gpe' into a directory of your choice.
+Stella defaults to '/mnt/sd/' for the ROM and Snapshot directory.
+If you are having issues with getting Stella to run after an older install, try deleting the stellarc file then the state directory located in your Stella install folder.

 -----------
 Navigation:
 -----------
-The joystick moves the mouse cursor in all menus except the ROM Launcher, with any button acting as a click.
-In the ROM Launcher, up/down scrolls through the ROM list and left/right selects options across the bottom, with any button serving as a click.
+The joystick selects item by item.
+The buttons listed below allow selection of various menu elements.

 -------------
 GP2X Mapping:
 -------------
+Navigating Menus:
+  A      = Move Between Tabs
+  B      = Press GUI Button
+  X      = Go Back to Previous Directory
+  Y      = Goto Next GUI Button
+  L      = Page Up
+  R      = Page Down
+During Emulation:
   A      = Snapshot
   B      = Fire
   X      = Pause